cheyennehunt99/portfolio/README.md

 ## Summary

-- This project is my portfolio that includes my projects I've done so far.
+- This is my project portfolio with a built in carousel to display my projects I've built.

 ## Author